arthurprevot/yaetos_jobs/README.md

 # yaetos_jobs
 This repository consists of data pipelines using yaetos ([github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos)).
 Such as:
+ * Data pipelines to pull information out of ChatGPT programmatically.
+ * Data pipelines to pull information out of Apollo.io for a set of companies.
+ * Data pipelines to pull information from Github contributors using Github API.
  * Data pipelines to showcase Yaetos functionalities, using wikipedia data.
- * Data pipelines to pull information from Github contributors using Github API.

 For more details, look at [github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos).